emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 See how your visitors are sharing your content: which services they are using for sharing, which content is shared the most, and more.

-Understand your audience.
-Engage your readers.
-Make more money.

-= Share Buttons =

-* **Recent Updates**: Standalone Buttons (default/custom/original/circular icons large and small sharing buttons)
-* Simple activation
-* Make easier for your audience/visitors to increase the share of your content distribution with their friends
-* Share any content on the web with friends through Facebook, Twitter, LinkedIn, and lots more
-* 3rd party share counter buttons include the Facebook Like Button, Facebook Share Button, Facebook Like/Share Button (combo), Twitter Tweet Button, Pinterest Pin It Button, Google+ Share Button, VKontakte Share Button, Odnoklassniki Share Button and LinkedIn Share Button
-* Email sharing via Email Form, Gmail, Yahoo!
-Mail, Outlook.com, AOL Mail and MailRu
-* Integrated social life-cycle engagement suite.
-Make easy for your visitors to connect with you, through social profiles, blogs, feeds and other social sources on the internet, saving space from the website canvas
-* Custom Placement

 <a href="http://www.e-mailit.com/" title="Sharing buttons">Share Buttons</a> (demo)

-= Social Analytics Integration =

-* Automatic Google Analytics integration for sharing analytics

-= CMS Optimized =

-* Well-engineered code will not slow or block your website pages from loading.
-Asynchronous ensure a fast page launch by loading your E-MAILiT button script at the end, without long wait periods, keeping your visitors engaged with your content
-* No signup, no login, no account necessary

-= Additional Features =

-* Automatically localized in 75 languages with Auto-Button Share-Text Translation
-* Mobile-friendly optimized with automatic detection of device-type.
-E-MAILiT will work and look great on all mobile devices and tablets
-* Peace of mind.
-We use caching via major global CDNs.
-A content delivery network (CDN) can give an equally fast web experience across the globe and is a collection of web servers distributed across multiple locations to deliver your content more efficiently to your users
-* Fast and reliable performance.
-Google Page Speed Insight Compliant/Optimized

-Test the <a href="https://developers.google.com/speed/pagespeed/insights/?url=http://www.e-mailit.com/widget/button/js/button.js&tab=desktop">**Desktop**</a> version

-Test the <a href="https://developers.google.com/speed/pagespeed/insights/?url=http://www.e-mailit.com/sharer.php">**Mobile**</a> version

-* Very light weight script which do not effect your site's loading speed
-* Create revenue and keep it all - Begin creating money from your sharing button.
-Our platform provides easy access for Advertisers, Publishers and Users to reach their goals

-E-MAILiT share button has been downloaded over 200,000 times by WordPress publishers from all over the world and has quickly grown from a nights and weekends side project to a hypergrowth established bootstrapped startup, with over 700 million widget loadings To-Date.
-Join us!

 <a href="http://www.e-mailit.com/sharer?url=https://wordpress.org/plugins/e-mailit/&title=WordPress Share Buttons by E-MAILiT WordPress Plugins&domain=www.wordpress.org" title="Share">Share this</a> plugin